Georgian Bay Bunkies and Sauna

-Small, satellite living spaces that optimize every square inch of space in the maximum 540sf bunkies, featuring low-carbon wood construction, panelized off-site factory assembly, natural materials & carbon-clean air source heat pump.
+Small, satellite living and relaxation spaces that optimize every square inch of space in the maximum 540sf bunkies, featuring low-carbon wood construction, panelized off-site factory assembly, natural materials, and carbon-clean air source heat pumps and sauna heater.

 Bunkie 1 accommodates a bedroom for two, with joined or separated beds, a bathroom, a coffee station, and a generous living room /studio - with generous decks outside.